mjang/opendocs/onboarding/onboarding-toolkit.md

 -  Managing Internal and external feedback (bugs, ratings)

+-  Announcements.
+Find appropriate locations (internal and external) to announce doc updates / releases
+   - May include standup teams, demos, etc.
+   - Define how to sync doc changes to product releases

 ### Career

 Often information about career expectations and career growth for writers is